jahanzaib-baig/books-manager-client-side/README.md

    ```
     npm install
-    Create a .env file in the root directory with your MongoDB connection string:

    ```

-3. Create a .env file in the root directory with your MongoDB connection string:
+3. Create a .env file in the root directory with your API URL string:

    ```
    NEXT_PUBLIC_API_URL='http://localhost:8000/api'